FlorianWip/injections/README.md

 expression used above.
 The Object is the instance of the owning class of the method.
 It is a void method, and it is used to invoke Methods anywhere else.
 For Example to run the method at a specific time.
+If you want to allow methods with parameters, your Annotation needs to be annotated with `@AllowParameters`, otherwise these Methods are not allowed to have parameters and will throw an Exception while scanning.
 ### Classes
 ```
 registry.registerClassAnnotation(ClassAnnotation.class, (class, o) -> true);